 CLARITY (Collaborative for Longitudinal Aortic Research in The Young) is a collaborative of hospitals with specialty centers for youth with hereditary thoracic aortic disease (HTAD).

 Through research, CLARITY aims to optimize health outcomes in these patients.
 The collaborative currently consists of American institutions, and Canadians are not yet eligible to participate.
-LDSFC continues to support CLARITY with our available and relevant resources.
+LDSFC supports clarity with marketing, promotion and administration.

 Our Education and Awareness